xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/advanced_product_setup.md

 You will also be able to set minimum product purchase quantities for different user membership levels via the "Inventory tracking" tab.
 ![xc5_products_min_purchase_qty.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_min_purchase_qty.png)

-For more info on using the addon, see {% link "Wholesale module" ref_ttZa4qgu %}.
+For more info on using the addon, see {% link "Wholesale addon" ref_ttZa4qgu %}.

 ## Related products